31 days of being vegetarian and counting…

 So, what does the future look like?

-Technically, it’s flexetarian, or pescatarian, as I eat fish.
+Technically, it’s flexitarian, or pescatarian, as I eat fish.
 But I’ve decided that at home, I won’t eat meat.
 However, if we go out for dinner or brunch and I fancy a dish which has meat in it, I can have it.
 So far, I’ve not craved it when I’ve seen it on the menu, but I want that option there if I really want it.
+I do however have some top tips for being vegetarian.

 So be prepared to see more vegetarian dishes on the blog, as my mind has been opened wide.
 Forgive me but I generally thought it meant dishes being filled with just veggies or pasta or vegetarian-friendly frozen food.
 At least, that was the way it was when I was last vegetarian (I was 14, it was the 00’s.
 The options did not exist back then).
 I’ve been feeding off the ideas from cookbooks for new and exciting recipes.
 I, of course, got Joe Wicks’ new cookbook, which is great and packed full of ideas.
 I also love Madeleine Shaws’s cookbooks, particularly her Year of Beautiful Eating book.
 Then, there’s also the internet, which is full of inspiration and ideas.